Waikanae Estuary Scientific Reserve

 Carpets of remuremu, Selliera radicans, grow in the firm mud along the waters of the estuary.
 They vary according to the flow of the river and the development of the wetland.
 The mosaic of tidal sandflats, sand dunes, salt marshes and lakelets provide a home for this and more vulnerable plants such as two regionally rare carex species.
 Many of these plants have disappeared because they are very sensitive to changes in water quality and introduction of weeds.

 From the Tararua Range, the Waikanae River once flowed through dense forest which reached almost to the sea.
-At a point near the present railway bridge, the river split into two channels through swamp forest and salt marsh, meeting again at the dunes and lakelets of the estuary.
+At a point near the present railway bridge, the river split into two channels flowing through swamp forest and salt marsh, meeting again at the dunes and lakelets of the estuary.
 Here they cut through sandhills, some 10 metres high.
+The river now flows through a single channel to the sea.

 Creation of the reserve

 Conservationists helped to establish Waikanae Estuary Scientific Reserve in 1987 to protect the remaining area.
-In the 1990s, though, subdivision crept closer to the estuary, increasing the threats to wildlife from pets and disturbance by trail bikes.
+In the 1990s, though, subdivision crept closer to the estuary, increasing the threats to wildlife from pets and disturbance by vehicles.